jiwidi/Behavior-Sequence-Transformer-Pytorch/README.md

 # Running

-You can run it in colab [here].
+You can run it in colab [here](https://colab.research.google.com/github/jiwidi/Behavior-Sequence-Transformer-Pytorch/blob/master/colab-bst.ipynb).
 If you prefer to run locally the model architecture is contained on `pytorch-best.ipynb` while data processing is on the `prepare_data.ipynb` notebook and should be run first.

 # Results
 Experiments running, will update later.
 Right now around 0.7 MAE.

 # References